 She earned her Bachelor of Arts (summa cum laude) from Barnard College in New York City, where she had the good fortune to study with first-generation Abstract Expressionist Milton Resnick.

-Two decades of teaching abstract painting have honed Engelmann's specialty in helping abstract artists bring their mid-process beautiful mess to fulfilled completion.
+Two decades of teaching abstract painting have honed Engelmann's specialty in helping abstract artists bring their mid-process paintings from "beautiful mess" to fulfilled completion.

 Engelmann's artwork has won many awards and was featured in a retrospective solo exhibition, Being Spirit, at the Southern Alleghenies Museum of Art in Altoona, Pennsylvania.
 She has exhibited with contemporary galleries in Pennsylvania and Arizona, including the LaFond Gallery in Pittsburgh and the James Ratliff Gallery in Sedona.